 For all five subfields, only the subfield committee can waive a subfield requirement or approve substitutes for required courses.

-Please note that all UCONN doctoral candidates must complete 15 credits of dissertation research in order to earn their degree.
+Please note that all UConn doctoral candidates must complete 15 credits of dissertation research in order to earn their degree.
 It is best to enroll for these credits (GRAD 6950) while students are funded and thus eligible for tuition waivers.
-We therefore urge you to enroll in GRAD 6950-003 in your first, second, third, fourth, and fifth semesters.
+Therefore, we urge you to enroll in GRAD 6950-003 in your first, second, third, fourth, and fifth semesters.
 The student and major advisor should together determine what the student must do to merit the required grade of “Pass.”

 Grades of Incomplete: In order to remain eligible for funding, students must complete and submit all work for any grade of I by the end of the semester following receipt of that grade.
 Students who miss the one-semester deadline may petition the Graduate Affairs Committee to be reconsidered for future funding only after they have successfully completed all courses for which they have maintained a grade of I for more than one semester.
 Students are not eligible to take PhD exams until all outstanding I’s have been resolved.

-In order to take your PhD exams, you must file the Two Exam Field Option Check-Off List (https://polisci.uconn.edu/wp-content/uploads/sites/1645/2016/02/two_exam_field_option.pdf), which requires signatures of approval from your Major Advisor, the chairs of your two subfields, and the DGS at least one month prior to the date of the exam.
-No examination for the PhD will be scheduled without explicit approval from the Major Advisor and relevant subfield heads.
-The Major Advisor and DGS may approve completing the fourth, elective methods course after taking the first PhD Exam.
+In order to take Ph.D. exams, graduate students must submit a Two Exam Field Option Check List.
+Once submitted, the form requires approval from your major advisor, the chairs of your two subfields, and the director of graduate studies at least one month prior to the date of the exam.
+No examination for the Ph.D. will be scheduled without explicit approval from the major advisor and relevant subfield heads.
+The Major Advisor and DGS may approve completing the fourth, elective methods course after taking the first Ph.D. exam.

 Examinations are scheduled for the 2nd and 3rd weeks of August and January.
 Any exceptions must be approved by the Department Head and DGS.

-The purpose of the PhD exams is to demonstrate literacy in broad subfields, not just the content of specific, individual courses.
-Many students therefore consult with subfield faculty when preparing for their examinations.
-Examiners seek evidence that the student has mastered the basic concepts essential to an understanding of the subfield; understands the major controversies within the subfield and can articulate and defend a position regarding each of these debates; has read and is able to cite the important literature in the field; and is able to write a coherent essays dealing with all of the aforementioned elements.
+The purpose of the Ph.D. exams is to demonstrate literacy in broad subfields, not just the content of specific, individual courses.
+Many students, therefore, consult with subfield faculty when preparing for their examinations.
+Examiners seek evidence that the student has mastered the basic concepts essential to an understanding of the subfield; understands the major controversies within the subfield and can articulate and defend a position regarding each of these debates; has read and is able to cite the important literature in the field; and is able to write a coherent essay dealing with all of the aforementioned elements.
 All external sources must be carefully cited.

 Exams given by the American Politics, Comparative Politics, and Public Law subfields are take-home: students may write their answers at home, in the library, or in a classroom at the Center for Students with Disabilities using notes and books.
 Unless a student has been approved for time accommodations, each exam begins at 9:00 a.m. on the first day of the exam period and must be completed by 4:00 p.m. on the following or second day of the exam period.